sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/README.md

 # Todos

 ## Open
+* Deep Linking for Browser and App
-* Tab Navigator on welcome screen with some tabs
+* Tab Navigator on Welcome screen with some tabs
 * Drawer Navigator